 If we want to mitigate this problem, we must change the current EU Performance Scheme for ATM providers, give the right incentives to all market operators, and limit their unreasonable, unsustainable competitive behaviours.

-Throughout the summer, ETF will be explaining the true reality behind this recurring problem and presenting the realistic, long-term solutions the system needs.
+Here we are be explaining the true reality behind this recurring problem and presenting the realistic, long-term solutions the system needs.